elsa-data/aws-infrastructure/README.md

-# Infrastructure for Elsa Data
+# Elsa Data AWS Infrastructure

-A generally usable infrastructure stack that should be deployed directly to an account - though the set of service it offers is mainly of interest to a deployment of Elsa Data (i.e it only offers setting up a Postgres db).

-## Use

-The infrastructure stack name can be used in 'application' stacks allowing them to import from parameter store all the base level settings needed.
+An infrastructure stack for Elsa Data - published as a pair of `npm` packages - one for establishing the infrastructure, and the other as a client CDK stack to lookup values via parameter store lookup.
+See [README](stack/README.md) for details.

-## Included
+## Create a Release

-Infrastructure includes

-- an optional VPC (or re-use an existing one)
-- a RDS postgres instance
-- a S3 bucket for temp objects
-- a SSL wildcard certificate with connected DNS zone (re-using an existing one)
+Create a tagged release in Github in order to publish the pair of packages to `npmjs`.
+Use semantic versioning.

-## Deployment
+## Development

-This repo currently has settings for manual deployment to

-- UMCCR dev `npx cdk deploy ElsaDataAustralianGenomicsInfrastructureStack`
-- Australian Genomics Demo `npx cdk deploy ElsaDataDemoAustralianGenomicsInfrastructureStack`
-- Australian Genomics `npx cdk deploy ElsaDataAustralianGenomicsInfrastructureStack`
+The infrastructure CDK can be developed by deploying the stack from the `dev` folder.
+Note that the included package will use the package `*.js` files - so the stack MUST be compiled (`jsii`) before deployment (in both `client` and `stack`).